mikewesthad/JitteryMeshes/scratch.md

 ##Programming Graphics

-Personal goals chapter:
+Personal goals for chapter:
 * Explain the basics in a way so as to not lose anyone who is just picking up programming
-* Explain one way for thinking about generating visuals algorithmically
+* Explain ways for thinking about generating visuals algorithmically
 * Demonstrate some ways to get your work off of your computer and into the interwebs
-* And [hopefully] include interesting things for those who are more advanced
+* (Hopefully) include interesting things for those who are more advanced

 ####Section 1: Simple Graphics Loop
 * __Intent:__ Get comfortable the update/draw, background and 'foregrounds'